emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/03-linkdrop.md

 There’s nothing special about testnet accounts; there is no real-world cost to you as a developer when creating testnet accounts, so feel free to create or delete at your convenience.

-When a user signs up for a testnet account on Axion Wallet, they'll see this:
+When a user signs up for a testnet account on Fermi Wallet, they'll see this:

 <img src={createTestnetAccount} width="400" />